 Hi, I am a research fellow at the Alan Turing Institute.
 I am also affiliated with Edinburgh University.
 I was a PhD student at the University of Twente and I was also affiliated with the Meertens Institute.
 I received a master's degree from the Language Technologies Institute at Carnegie Mellon University and a bachelor's degree in Computer Science from the University of Twente.
 I have interned at Facebook (fall 2011), Microsoft Research (fall 2013), and Google (summer 2014).
 In fall 2015 I visited Georgia Tech.

-I'm interested in Natural Language Processing and Information Retrieval, and in particular computational text analysis for research questions from the social sciences and humanities.
-I especially enjoy working with social media data.
-Some topics I have worked on:
+I have worked on various topics in Natural Language Processing and Information Retrieval.
+I'm especially interested in computational text analysis for research questions from the social sciences and humanities.
+I often study social media data.

 - Together with Vincent Traag I organized a 4TU seminar on Computational Social Science, 7 April, 2017.